AuroScholar/microscholarship/README.md

 inputModel.setStudentClass("put student class here"); //Mandatory inputModel.setReferralLink("Put here branch or any other referral Link");
-inputModel.setRegitrationSource("put your company unqiue id here"); //Mandatory
+inputModel.setRegitrationSource("put your company unqiue id here"); //Mandatory inputModel.setPartnerSource("Your Id here"); // This id provided by Auro Scholar to the partner.
 //This method returns a Fragment Instance
 Fragment frag= AuroScholar.startAuroSDK(inputModel);